-If you’re wanting group support and a structured way to bring play into your relationship with food, loss and grief, depression, or any long term challenge, you might like my upcoming course, The Book of Love.
+If you’re wanting group support and a structured way to bring play into your relationship with food, loss and grief, depression, or any long term challenge, you might like my course, The Book of Love.

 The Book of Love is different than other courses I’ve offered as it’s intentionally designed to be playful, experiential, and to gently support the healing process.
 (You can read about my experience in creating a book of love here.)

 In this course, you’ll be making your own personalized book of healing – a collage or scrapbook of meaning that is personal to you.
 I have stories, poems, and images to share – and you’ll also be finding your own, what makes your heart sing.